kailash-manasarovar/statement/docs/timeline/2025/december.md

 - I think the Americans are f*cking with me, or continually blocking me from getting safe.
 - I started to think about the Philip Seymour Hoffman film around this time due to this sort of thing, and felt like they wanted to "guantanimo" me, and that's why I canceled TT in January 2026 in Dublin.
 - I'm unsure why I signed up for it again in April 2026.
 What happened to change my mind.
-- I think it was probably because they started to communicate with me directly, pretending they were friends, but they had also tried to bully me - stopping payments via my phone app, this sort of thing.
+- I think it was probably because they started to communicate with me directly, pretending they were friends, but they had also tried to bully me in Thailand - stopping payments via my phone app, this sort of thing.
-- I'm uncertain how I managed to change my mind...
+- I'm uncertain how I managed to change my mind... perhaps I couldn't believe that Steve would have been wittingly involved in all this.. it's unclear.
-- I think I was under overwhelming stress, and my options had dwindled to zero in January 2025.
+- I think I was under overwhelming stress, and my options had dwindled to zero by January 2026.
 - There was also a story to uncover.

 ## The cockney geezer with the emotionless young women